ubyssey/volunteer/installation/docker.md

 git clone https://github.com/ubyssey/dispatch.git
 ```

-## Building Docker images from scratch
+## How to build Docker images from scratch
 To build a docker image from a Dockerfile, run in the directory containing the Dockerfile:
 ```
 docker build . -t <dockerhub account>/<image name>:<tag>